libktx/ktx/assets-async/README.md

 *Synchronous loading* | **Limited.** A blocking coroutine can be launched to selected assets eagerly, but it cannot block the rendering thread or loader threads to work correctly. | **Limited.** `finishLoading(String fileName)` method can be used to block the thread until the asset is loaded, but since it has no effect on loading order, all _other_ assets can be loaded before the requested one.
 *Thread safety* | **Excellent.** Forces [`ktx-async`](../async) threading model based on coroutines.
 Executes blocking IO operations in a separate coroutine context and - when necessary - finishes loading on the main rendering thread.
 Same asset - or assets with same dependencies - can be safely scheduled for loading by multiple coroutines concurrently.
 Multi-threaded coroutine context can be used for asynchronous loading, possibly achieving loading performance boost.
 Concurrent `AssetStorage` usage is tested extensively by unit tests. | **Good.** Achieved through synchronizing most methods, which unfortunately blocks the threads that use them.
 Thread blocking might affect application performance, especially since even the basic `get` method is synchronized.
 *Concurrency* | **Supported.** Multiple asset loading coroutines can be launched in parallel.
 Coroutine context used for asynchronous loading can have multiple threads that will be used concurrently. | **Not supported.** `update()` loads assets one by one. `AsyncExecutor` with a single thread is used internally by the `AssetManager`.
 To utilize multiple threads for loading, one must use multiple manager instances.
 *Loading order* | **Controlled by the user.** `AssetStorage` starts loading assets as soon as the `load` method is called, giving the user full control over the order of asset loading.
-Selected assets can be loaded one after another or in parallel, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the asset is loaded.
+Selected assets can be loaded one after another within a single coroutine or in parallel with multiple coroutines, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the asset is loaded.
 *Exceptions* | **Customized.** All expected issues are given separate exception classes with common root type for easier handling.
 Each loading issue can be handled differently. | **Generic.** Throws either `GdxRuntimeException` or a built-in Java runtime exception.
 Specific issues are difficult to handle separately.
-*Error handling* | **Build-in language syntax.** Use a regular try-catch block within coroutine body to handle loading errors.
+*Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle loading errors.
 Provides a clean way to handle exceptions thrown by each asset separately. | **Via listener.** One can register a global error handling listener that will be notified if a loading exception is thrown.
-Flow of the application is undisturbed, which makes it difficult to handle exceptions.
+Flow of the application is undisturbed, which makes it difficult to handle exceptions of specific assets.
 *File name collisions* | **Multiple assets of different types can be loaded from same path.** For example, you can load both a `Texture` and a `Pixmap` from the same PNG file. | **File paths act as unique identifiers.** `AssetManager` cannot store multiple assets with the same path, even if they have different types.
-*Progress tracking* | **Limited.** Since `AssetStorage` does not force the users to schedule loading of all assets up front, it does not know the exact percent of loaded assets.
+*Progress tracking* | **Limited.** Since `AssetStorage` does not force the users to schedule loading of all assets up front, it does not know the exact percent of the loaded assets.
 Progress must be tracked externally. | **Supported.** Since all loaded assets have to be scheduled up front, `AssetManager` can track total loading progress.
-*Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines and looks like regular synchronous code. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?)_ rather than callbacks, which might prove tedious during loading phase.
+*Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?)_ rather than callbacks, which might prove tedious during loading phase.
 Event listeners or callbacks are not supported.

 #### Usage comparison